ycpcs/cs456-spring2020/index.md

 title: Home page
 ---

-# Welcome to CS 456, Fall 2019!
+# Welcome to CS 456, Spring 2020!

-This is the website for CS 456, Fall 2019 at York College.
+This is the website for CS 456, Spring 2020 at York College.
 All information about the course will be posted here.

 ## Links